October 29, 2022

 “As you already know, I have been in the invasion of the Marshall Islands, and then returned to our base camp for a brief rest of little more than month. …We then left for the Mariana Islands, in which I was in the invasion of the island of Saipan and, also, Tinian.
 I needn’t tell you that our adventures and experiences were a little rough.
 In spite of that fact, we are all proud, for we’ve done our best in accomplishing the one thing we are all fighting for.
 Our faith is strong, and with our trust in the Good Lord, I’m sure that we will not be let down and, soon, we will all be together again to live our lives in peace everlasting.”

-My dad had also saved a newspaper interview with his sister, Louise, after she returned from military service as a Lieutenant Army Nurse at station hospitals in Italy.
+My dad had also saved a newspaper article about his sister, Louise, after she had returned from military service as a Lieutenant Army Nurse at station hospitals in Italy.

 In the interview, Aunt Louise acclaimed the admirable courage and faithfulness of soldiers.
-Then this daughter of an Italian immigrant grieved over devastated war-torn areas of Italy where violence “brought destruction and poverty, hunger and heartache.”
+As the daughter of my Italian immigrant grandfather, she grieved over devastated war-torn areas of Italy where violence had “brought destruction and poverty, hunger and heartache.”

 From top left to right, my dad, Gus Perilli, as a Marine; Aunt Mamie with a pianist at their USO Broadcast in Iceland; and Uncle Bill as a Marine, Aunt Louise, a Lieutenant Army Nurse, and Uncle Maurice, a Coastguardsman.